jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 (about 150-200 words)
 Discuss the design of the project.
 What does this project/product do?
 Who are the users?
 What are the technologies you have used? (e.g. bash, docker, git, etc..)

+LCA wants to manage a cluser of linux computers and wants to collect server usage about each host every minue that the server is healthy and running.
-A RDBMS data with collected data about each node/servers in the networks hardware specifications as well as resource usages (CPU/Memory) for the Jarvis Linux Cluster Administration (LCA) which manages a linux cluster of 10 nodes/servers running CentOS7 ans they want to use this data for reports and planning purposes.
+The project has a RDBMS database using a psql instance from docker, with collected data about each node/servers in the networks hardware specifications as well as resource usages (CPU/Memory) for the Jarvis Linux Cluster Administration (LCA) which manages a linux cluster of 10 nodes/servers running CentOS7 and they want to use this data for reports and planning purposes.
+The LCA manager will be able to see the collected data in the database and find ways to manage the cluster for efficiently.

-The technologies  used to complete this project include include bash, git, docker,linux
+The technologies used to complete this project include include bash and shell scripts, git, docker, linux command lines, postgresSQL, Intelliji

 # Quick Start
 Use markdown code block for your quick-start commands
 - Start a psql instance using psql_docker.sh `./scripts/psql_docker.sh start`